| East L.A.

 is a vibrant and hip city and the vast majority of the people

 are friendly and helpful.
-That night I went to The Blundell
+That night I went to the Blundell

 Street Music Lounge, where I saw a very good duo called Feelin'